Ed joins Jeff Altman on the No B.S. Job Search Advice podcast to talk about “Starting a New Job: Ideas for Launching in Your New Role.”

-One other characteristic of effective Introducers is that they are either naturally comfortable introducing themselves to others or they have mastered the ability to diminish any short-term discomfort that arises as they introduce themselves to others.
+How comfortable are you when introducing yourself to others?
+One characteristic of effective Introducers is that they are naturally comfortable introducing themselves.
+It could also be that they have mastered the ability to diminish any short-term discomfort that arises as they do.

-While I believe you can build your ability to be consistent, attentive, skilled, and invested when introducing yourself, I think it would be presumptuous to tell you to be comfortable when introducing yourself.
+I believe you can build your ability to be consistent, attentive, skilled, and invested when introducing yourself.
+However, I think it would be presumptuous to tell you to be comfortable when introducing yourself.
 Whether you are an Avoider, Fumbler or just plain unconsciously competent, some of you will not be comfortable introducing yourself, no matter how many books you read.

 Introducers introduce themselves with energy, clarity, and confidence.
 Why reinvent the wheel?
 Let’s take a cue from our Introducer colleagues and practice some of the behaviors they weave into their introductions that make Introducers so effective when connecting themselves to others.
 Recall that, at their best, Introducers are the following:

-Have you ever noticed that there are some colleagues who seem to remember names better than others?
+Have you ever noticed that there are some colleagues who just seem to have a talent for remembering names?
 Do you covet their secret?
 Have they bought a DVD on the Home Shopping Network to build their memory skills?
 Do they picture a boat when they meet Bob and a house when they meet Harry?

 For a variety of reasons, some of you are more able to remember names than others.
 I don’t know the secret, if there really is a secret, or if there is one secret that fits all of us.
 Colleagues who seem to remember names tend to be attentive and invested in the conversation.
 They have made a conscious choice that remembering a name is important.

 Regardless of how strong your introduction started, your best efforts will be eroded without a strong finish.
-How you exit an introduction might be the last thing a new colleague remembers about you, so make sure you have a strong finish.
+When introducing yourself, how you exit introductions might be the last thing a new colleague remembers about you, so make sure you have a strong finish.